zAlweNy26/AlweStats/README.md

 - Toggle the hover status separately for rock, trees, bushes, plants, beehives, fireplaces, fermenters and containers
 - Toggle the cursor coordinates and the explored percentage in the large map
 - Toggle the rotation of the minimap that follows the player camera rotation
-- Toggle the distance and direction from claimed bed and closer portal shown as elements in the status effects list
+- Toggle the distance and direction from claimed bed, closer portal and closer ship shown as elements in the status effects list
 - Toggle the custom bow charge bar instead of the vanilla circle that shrinks
+- Toggle pins for ships, dungeons (troll caves, crypts and fire holes), carts and portals
+- Toggle the title of the custom pins
 - Set the color of the bow charge bar when fully charged

-> You can move the blocks in game with your mouse !
-> To enable the editing mode you just have to click the key chose in the config file (default: F9)
-> and move the blocks where you prefer !
-To save your changes, you need to press again the key.
-> You can also reset all the positions and margins of the blocks with the button in the pause menu (if enabled).
+> For reasons inherent to the optimal functioning of the mod,
+> everything related to the pins and elements in the status effects list (BedStatus, PortalStatus and ShipStatus)
+> could cause a lowering of fps if the computer running the game is not very powerful.

+> As I don't know the proportions that the game uses,
+> I have established that the maximum **ship speed** is equal to **30 kts** and the maximum **wind speed** is equal to **100 km/h**,
+> so the values ​​are proportioned according to this.

 > Since the default day length declared in Valheim doesn't match the real one,
 > to successfully use the "Days passed" counter in the world selection panel you need to join in a world at least one time,
 > The mod will then get the day length in that world and save it in the "Alwe.stats" file (you have to do it for each world).

-> As I don't know the proportions that the game uses,
-> I have established that the maximum **ship speed** is equal to **30 kts** and the maximum **wind speed** is equal to **100 km/h**,
-> so the values ​​are proportioned according to this.

 ### Things I want to do as soon as possible